+in cylindrical coordinates fixed to the skyrmion center. $\sigma _1$ is the first Pauli matrix, and $\nabla _m$ is obtained by substituting $\partial _\varphi$ with $m$ in $\nabla$.
+Due to the presence of the emergent SU(2) gauge field for magnons \cite{Dugaev05}, there exists a Berry phase associated with the emergent gauge field for magnons circulating around a skyrmion.

-The Hamiltonian $H_m$ is invariant under the joint transformation $m \rightarrow -m$ and a rotation by $\sigma_z$ in the spinor space, $H_m = \sigma_z H_{-m} \sigma_z$.
-Correspondingly, the magnon eigenequation is invariant under the joint transformation $\omega \rightarrow -\omega$, $m \rightarrow -m$, and $\psi _m \rightarrow \sigma _z \psi _ {-m}$.
-This transformation corresponds to the particle-hole symmetry for the original wave function, $\psi \rightarrow \sigma_z \psi ^*$, which is reminiscent of the time reversal symmetry of the LLG equation without damping and STT.
+The Hamiltonian $H_m$ is invariant under the joint transformation $m \rightarrow -m$ and a rotation by $\sigma_3$ in the spinor space \cite{Psaroudaki17}, $H_m = \sigma _3 H_{-m} \sigma _3$.
+Correspondingly, the magnon eigenequation is invariant under the joint transformation $\omega \rightarrow -\omega$, $m \rightarrow -m$, and $\psi _m \rightarrow \sigma _3 \psi _ {-m}$.
+This transformation corresponds to the particle-hole symmetry for the original wave function, $\psi \rightarrow \sigma_3 \psi ^*$, which is reminiscent of the time reversal symmetry of the LLG equation without damping and STT.
 A similar particle-hole symmetry was also found for electrons \cite{Wang20} and magnons \cite{Wang17} in magnetic DWs.
-Due to the presence of the particle-hole symmetry, the solutions for the eigenequation with positive and negative frequencies are related to one another, through relation $\psi _ m (\omega) \propto \sigma_z \psi _{-m} (- \omega)$.
-Thus for each pair of the angular quantum number, $m \geq 0$ and $-m$, we can separate their frequency spectra into positive and negative parts, with the result $\omega _m ^p \geq 0$ and $\omega _m ^n < 0$ \cite{Kravchuk18}.
-Using the relation between eigenvalues for $m$ and $-m$, we have $\omega _{-m} ^n = - \omega _m ^p \leq 0$ and $\omega _{-m} ^p = - \omega _m ^n > 0$.
-Hence we can only retain the positive frequency spectrum without imposing any restrictions on $m$.
-However, we would like to emphasize that, although we keep only the positive frequency spectrum, we could equally keep both positive and negative frequency spectra, but imposing restrictions on $m$ to have $m \geq 0$.
-The physics does not change by transition from one scheme to the other.
-This additional freedom in choosing the frequency spectrum follows directly from the time-reversal symmetry of the magnon eigenequation.
-We are more familiar with using the positive frequency spectrum, and it usually suffices to consider the positive frequency components, as for real physical fields, the positive frequency components are related to the negative frequency components by a complex conjugation.
-The link between the negative and positive frequency components is another manifestation of the time-reversal symmetry of the underlying dynamics.
-It has nothing to do with whether there is only one sublattice of magnetization in ferromagnets or not.
+Due to the presence of the particle-hole symmetry, the solutions for the eigenequation with positive and negative frequency are related to each other, through relation $\psi _ m (\omega) \propto \sigma_3 \psi _{-m} (- \omega)$.
+Thus we can retain only the positive frequency spectrum \cite{Kravchuk18}.